hanabi/hanabi.github.io/variant-specific/Null.md

 - Thus, when a player is *Chop Moved* early on for a null card, they can know for sure that it is either a null 2 or a null 5.

 <br />

+### Positional Bluffs

+- Since *Positional Clues* can only be given in *Bluff Seat*, it is also possible to use a *Positional Clue* to get a non-null card.
+- This is a *Positional Bluff*, because Bob expects to be playing a null card.
+- Similar to a normal *Bluff*, a *Positional Bluff* only "gets" 1 card.
+No actual null cards are promised.

 ### No Positional Finesses